L&D Travel Nurse Jobs in Oklahoma

 happy-boy-visiting-doctor-XJ97RZS.jpg

-Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments aren’t foreign territory for us.
-Your recruiter knows what L&D work actually involves — continuous fetal monitoring, the jump from a calm labor to a crash C-section, the call shifts that come with a job where the schedule belongs to the patients — and won’t waste your time pitching you to units that don’t fit.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the travel L&D nurse hub, dig into the numbers in our labor and delivery nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was started by a surgical tech who traveled for years, so high-stakes procedural floors are old territory for us.
+Your recruiter knows what L&D work actually involves, whether that’s continuous fetal monitoring, the jump from a calm labor to a crash C-section, or the call shifts that come with a job where the schedule belongs to the patients.
+They won’t waste your time pitching you to units that don’t fit.
+We’re a deliberately small team, and the person who answers your call is your actual recruiter, not a call-center rep. Browse what’s open on the travel L&D nurse hub, dig into the numbers in our labor and delivery nurse salary guide, or check how to become a traveling nurse if the move is still taking shape in your head.

 Labor and delivery travel nurse smiling outside an Oklahoma family birth center between deliveries